pedro742k2/PL-project/README.md

 ## 🆘 Help page

 Run `make help` at the "**src**" (source code) folder to check the helping page.
 This command will link, compile and execute the program using the flag "**--help**".

+An helping page can also be found at the main menu of the program.

 ## 🧹 Clean output files from the compilation process (using Makefile)